 The Eating Disorders Program at the University of Chicago provides comprehensive outpatient services for the assessment, treatment, and follow-up of children and adolescents with eating disorders.
-Services include: assessment, diagnosis, and treatment of Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, and other eating-related disorders; concurrent treatment of eating and comorbid disorders; and assessment and treatment of childhood and adolescent obesity.
+Services include: assessment, diagnosis, and treatment of Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorder, and other eating and feeding-related disorders; concurrent treatment of eating and comorbid disorders; and assessment and treatment of childhood and adolescent obesity.
 Adults with obesity are evaluated and treated by program faculty, as part of the Center for the Surgical Treatment of Obesity.
-The intern on this track will participate in all aspects of the Eating Disorders Program, developing expertise in the use of state of the art approaches to eating and weight disorders.
+The intern on this track will participate in all aspects of the Eating Disorders Program, developing expertise in the use of state of the art approaches to eating disorders.

 The Eating Disorders track emphasizes the use of empirically supported treatments.
 Training is provided by a multidisciplinary team of psychologists, psychiatrists, and adolescent medicine physicians.
-Faculty members in the Eating Disorders Program are involved in both clinical practice and research, and ongoing studies in the program include treatment outcome, treatment development, and assessment of eating and weight disorders, with funding through the National Institutes of Health (NIH) and private foundations supporting these studies.
+Faculty members in the Eating Disorders Program are involved in both clinical practice and research, and ongoing studies in the program include treatment outcome, treatment development, and assessment of eating disorders, with funding through the National Institutes of Health (NIH) and private foundations supporting these studies.

 Available Rotations include: